 Tenant and Occupancy Management Function of Property Management

-A property can be nicely designed and in a desired area, but it will not be a profitable rental property if tenants aren't managed properly and occupancy maintained at a high level.
+A property can be nicely designed and in a desirable area, but it will not be a profitable rental property if tenants aren't managed properly and occupancy maintained at a high level.

 Failure in any of these areas will result in dissatisfied tenants, lower occupancy rates, increased marketing costs and lower return on investment.
 A property manager that does not consistently perform well at these duties will likely be replaced by the owner.

 Giving your tenants options for rent payment, such as using credit cards is a great loyalty tool.
 Yes, it costs money, but they generally will not do it unless they have to.
 Also, you can usually add a small percentage as a courtesy fee to use their card.

 Some online resources have come up that offer the credit card services, as well as online tenant applications, background checks and more.
 Your tenants can apply online, pay their rent online, and even renew their lease online in some cases.
 These services can be well worth the money.